Treatment for Addictions

 Counselling is crucial in relapse recovery, showing patients how they will benefit from having a relapse road map.
 Here patients can apply cognitive-behavioural analysis to a situation.
 They will see available choices to cope with or avoid these situations and their consequences.
 This approach also assists in finding AIDs so that people can make choices and decisions from which they benefit (Larimer et al., 1999).

-Relapse treatment
+Relapse Treatment

 Recovering together